 The worst is over - it happened in the past, now I am safe.

-Tell yourself that that event has finished and you are in another level now.
+Tell yourself that event has finished and you are at another level now.

 Look for the light and colour - in the place you are, notice the colours coming from views, see the shapes of things.
 There are real.

 Listen and notice - the traffic, the music, voices, birds, etc.

 Feel your body - touch your skin, feel the contact of your clothes on your skin, feel the air shaking your hair.
 Feel the tact of your sofa supporting you, how your shoes feel on your feet.
 Squeeze your arm and feel the pressure - that feeling means you are alive, here and now and the thought and negative feelings happened in the past.

 Bare your feet - and walk in the grass, over stones and feel it.
 Jump, dance, clap your hands, and sing; remind yourself where you are right now.

 Practice the 5,4,3,2,1 technique - look around and visualise 5 things, 4 sounds you can hear, 3 objects you can touch, 2 things you can smell, then take 1 soft, deep breath.